 An estimate reveals that J&K lost a staggering 6625 sq km of green cover between 1999 and 2013.
-Currently, the forest area in J&K is 20,230 sq km which is just 19.95 percent of its total geographical area.
-The minimum desired across India is 33 percent.
-However in Kashmir valley, the percentage of area under forest cover is over 50.
+Currently, the forest area in J&K is 20,230 sq km which is just 19.95 per cent of its total geographical area.
+The minimum desired across India is 33 per cent.
+However, in the Kashmir valley, the percentage of area under forest cover is over 50.

 Before 1985, J&K had a robust forest cover and most of the timber requirement was satisfied through local extraction.
 Things, however, started to worsen when it underwent a drastic decline allegedly due to carte blanche extraction by private forest lessees.
 “They were private contractors who arbitrarily uprooted trees with impunity,” says a forest official wishing anonymity.

-Subsequently, authorities banned export of timber thinking it might give a fresh lease of life to the shrinking forest cover.
-Later in December 1996, the Apex court restricted the export of timber only through State Forest Corporation, an arm of forest department.
+Subsequently, authorities banned the export of timber thinking it might give a fresh lease of life to the shrinking forest cover.
+Later in December 1996, the Apex court restricted the export of timber only through the State Forest Corporation, an arm of the forest department.

-During the same period, the political insurgency virtually led to breakdown of administrative system.
+During the same period, the political insurgency virtually led to the breakdown of the administrative system.
 With barely anyone to watch over, forest resources became vulnerable to exploitation.
-It is believed that a major denudation of forests took place during this period.
+It is believed that major denudation of forests took place during this period.

 “But these are not the only reasons,” says Carin Fischer, a German-American consultant formerly working with the ministry of tourism J&K. “Many illegal timber fellers are locals who do this out of penury.
 When they have no employment, they resort to smuggling timber which sustains them.”